 0-4-0ST No. 705

 No.705 was built by Andrew Barclay Sons Co. at their Caledonia works in 1937 with the works number 2047.The locomotive was built for the "The Clyde Valley Electrical Power Company" and was based at the "Yoker Power station" as locomotive number 4, near Glasgow beside the Clyde river.
 It spent its entire working life at this location shunting coal trucks to feed the Power Station until withdrawn in the 1970's.
 Later in the 1970's it was sold to a company who planned to build a railway on the Orkney Islands but this scheme failed, the locomotive remained stored at the Strathspey Railway until it was purchased by the previous owner who moved the locomotive to the East Somerset Railway where they finished its restoration and returned the locomotive to operations in 1994.
 The Swansea Harbour Trust Railway had similar locomotives which were absorbed into GWR stock in 1923,the previous owner decided to paint the locomotive into this 1923 GWR livery and numbered it 705 which was the next vacant number in the GWR series.
 The locomotive ran in GWR Green until its next overhaul in 2000 when again the East Somerset Railway restored the locomotive but this time in BR black which was kept until withdrawn in 2007.
 The locomotive was offered for sale and it was purchased by a PVR member in June 2011, the restoration started during 2012 work to date has included turning the tyres, machining the journals, new foundation ring, full re-tube, and new lower section of outer firebox.
-The locomotive is currently in service.
+The locomotive was used for several years until being with drawn for repairs, which then led to the boiler ticket becoming out of date.

 0-6-0ST ‘Byfield’